-The Board of Commissioners discussed salaries for the County Manager, the Register of Deeds, and the Sheriff, which they must set by statute.
-They also need to give guidance on how to handle the commissioners' salaries.

-The Board agreed by consensus to give the County Manager, the Register of Deeds, the Sheriff, and the county commissioners the same recommended 7% increase for all county employees that meet expectations.
+The Board of Commissioners discussed salaries for the County Manager, the Register of Deeds, and the Sheriff, which were set by statute.
+There also needs to be guidance given on how to handle the commissioners' salaries.
+The Board agreed by consensus to give the County Manager, the Register of Deeds, the Sheriff, and the county commissioners the same recommended seven percent increase for all county employees that met expectations.

 Vice Chair Gomez Flores inquired about the County's total debt.
-Mr. Butts stated the first debt payment for Emergency Operations Center and Chatham County School's Central Services buildings will be in FY23.
+Mr. Butts stated the first debt payment for the Emergency Operations Center and Chatham County School's Central Services building would be in fiscal year 2023.
 Vice Chair Gomez Flores suggested the County be more aggressive.
-Mr. Thompson said the County can position itself to get the best rate on the market, which the County has done very well with its current strategy.
-Mr. Butts acknowledged the County will have the largest debt issuance ever in five to seven years.
-Both Mr. Thompson and Mr. LaMontagne illustrated the County will have a better estimate of when that borrowing will happen over the next year.
-Chair Howard projected demand for debt will grow as the County's population grows.
-Mr. Thompson explained the County is also putting away to County capital reserve for its pay-go projects, smaller financial projects that it can do without borrowing.
-Chair Howard clarified the County's obligation is to spend the people's money on the people.
-Mr. LaMontagne disclosed the County had a great debt model and the BOC has been consistent with contributing to that model and demonstrated good fiscal stewardship of putting money away for future debt.
+Mr. Thompson said the County could position itself to get the best rate on the market, which the County had done very well with its current strategy.
+Mr. Butts acknowledged the County would have the largest debt issuance ever in five to seven years.
+Both Mr. Thompson and Mr. LaMontagne illustrated the County will have a better estimate of when that borrowing would happen over the next year.
+Chair Howard projected demand for debt would grow as the County's population grew.
+Mr. Thompson explained the County was also putting away funds to the County capital reserve for its pay-go projects.
+These were smaller financial projects that could be done without borrowing.
+Chair Howard clarified the County's obligation was to spend the people's money on the people.
+Mr. LaMontagne disclosed the County had a great debt model and the Board of Commissioners had been consistent with contributing to that model and demonstrated good fiscal stewardship by putting money away for future debt.

-The Board discussed the possibilities for the future county campus on Renaissance Drive.
-The BOC would like a sign now that says "Chatham County Government Campus" due to the number of county facilities already on Renaissance Drive.
+The Board of Commissioners discussed the possibilities for the future county campus on Renaissance Drive.
+The Board of Commissioners would like a sign that said "Chatham County Government Campus" due to the number of county facilities already on Renaissance Drive.
+Commissioner Hales also thought it was time for condemnation for the land to build a sign on Progress Boulevard and that corner needed to be under County control.

-Commissioner Hales also thinks it is time for condemnation for the land to build a sign on Progress Boulevard and that corner needs to be under County control.
-Mr. LaMontagne stated there have been a lot of changes at the North Carolina Department of Transportation.
-The property owner had someone contact Mr. LaMontagne because they want to develop on that corner.
-He will follow back up with them.
+Mr. LaMontagne stated there had been a lot of changes at the North Carolina Department of Transportation.
+The property owner had someone contact Mr. LaMontagne because they wanted to develop on that corner.
+He would follow back up with them.

-Vice Chair Gomez Flores asked for an update on a master plan for Progress Blvd.
-Mr. LaMontagne said the Chatham County Economic Development Corporation is looking at this right now to appraise the land.
-The County is working on getting the covenants improved.
+Vice Chair Gomez Flores asked for an update on a master plan for Progress Boulevard.
+Mr. LaMontagne said the Chatham County Economic Development Corporation was looking at this right now to appraise the land.
+The County was working on getting the covenants improved.

-Mr. LaMontagne shared that Central Carolina Community College is looking at expansion on Progress Blvd. for the Early College.
-The Piedmont Health facilities have stalled on the Piedmont side of things.
-There have been some small area planning happening, especially with the additional affordable housing going locating there.
+Mr. LaMontagne shared that Central Carolina Community College was looking at expansion on Progress Boulevard for the Early College.
+The Piedmont Health facilities had been installed on the Piedmont side of things.
+There had been some small area planning happening, especially with the additional affordable housing to be located there.

-Mr. Butts reviewed the requests from the BOC from Tuesday's budget work session.
-The changes will be reflected in the final budget document and the changes do not affect the overall budget and tax rate.
+Mr. Butts reviewed the requests from the Board of Commissioners from Tuesday's budget work session.

+The changes would be reflected in the final budget document, and the changes did not affect the overall budget and tax rate.

-Staff will ask the Board to adopt the budget at the June 21, 2022 BOC meeting.
+Staff would ask the Board to adopt the budget at the June 21, 2022 Board of

+Commissioners meeting.